chess-equality/devkit/README.md

 - Opt into extra hardening: `devkit/kit/scripts/devkit up --profile hardened,dns`.
 - Shut everything down: `devkit/kit/scripts/devkit down`.

+Tip: both `scripts/devkit` and `devkit/kit/scripts/devkit` now build the Go CLI automatically if the binary is missing, so a fresh clone can jump straight to `scripts/devkit up`.

+### Overlay configuration helpers

+Overlay metadata in `overlays/<project>/devkit.yaml` can now set:

+- `workspace`: path (relative to the overlay by default) that the CLI resolves to an absolute `WORKSPACE_DIR` before compose runs.
+- `env`: key/value pairs exported on the host unless already set, making it easy to share defaults like `AWS_PROFILE` across repos.

+Compose overrides should prefer `${WORKSPACE_DIR}` when mounting the repo into `/workspace`; the template overlay has been updated to illustrate the pattern.

 Credential pool (proposal, opt‑in):
 - For teams needing multiple Codex identities, see `kit/docs/proposals/codex-credential-pool.md`.
 - Summary: mount a read‑only pool of prepared Codex homes and seed agents from slots by index or per‑run shuffle.
 Defaults remain unchanged.